zopefoundation/zope.component/docs/zcml.rst

    ...       />''')
    Traceback (most recent call last):
       ...
-   ZopeXMLConfigurationError: File "<string>", line 4.2-11.8
+   ComponentConfigurationError: Can't use multiple factories and multiple for
-         ValueError: Can't use multiple factories and multiple for
+       File "<string>", line 4.2-11.8

 And neither for null-adapters: